Exfoliation (cosmetology): Exfoliation net

 Exfoliation nets are shower accessories used for exfoliation and lathering that are composed of nylon material in the form of knotted mesh nets.
 Exfoliation nets are native to Ghana, but they are a familiar shower accessory in numerous countries in West Africa.
 The shape and material allow exfoliation nets to dry quicker than typical sponges, so there is less accumulation of bacteria in the accessory.

 Proper care for exfoliation nets includes leaving the net to hang dry between uses and cleaning it using a washing machine or hand-wash method weekly.

 Microbead scrubs

 Microbead scrubs are cosmetic products that contain small plastic spheres that act as exfoliating components when scrubbed against skin.
 The plastic beads act as alternatives for natural, eco-friendly exfoliating agents such as pumice, oatmeal, and walnut husks.
 Microbeads are commonly composed of the material polyethylene terephthalate, but can also be made with other plastic materials.

 When scrubbed against the skin, the beads polish the skin by removing the dead skin cells from the top layer of the skin.
 The steps involved to use a micro-bead scrub include softening the skin using lukewarm water, gently scrubbing the product against the skin in circular motions, and rinsing the product off the skin.

-Due to the significant environmental impact and harm caused to marine ecosystems, microplastic beads have been banned by many countries.
+Being non-biodegradable, microplastic beads have a detrimental environmental impact, particularly causing harm to marine ecosystems.
+Consequently, they have been banned by many countries.